ibm-cloud-docs/EventStreams/eventstreams160.md

 Alternatively, if cluster A has recovered then typically a user returns operations to cluster A. Below is the recommended way to return primary operations to cluster A.

 Before failing back, mirroring has to be enabled in the opposite direction:
+- Ensure that cluster A is fully operational.
-- Enable mirroring between cluster B (now the source) and cluster A (now the target)
+- Enable mirroring between cluster B (now the source) and cluster A (now the target).
+See [Mirroring Setup](/docs/EventStreams?topic=EventStreams-mirroring_setup) for further details.
 - The source cluster A now becomes the target cluster.
 - The target cluster B becomes the new source cluster.
-- Enable any topics to be mirrored from cluster B to cluster A
+- Enable any topics to be mirrored from cluster B to cluster A. This can be done by using the [User Controls](/docs/EventStreams?topic=EventStreams-user_controls)

 Now make sure data is being replicated into cluster A by examining the topics from cluster B appearing on cluster A. Remember these have the suffix from the new source cluster, B.